igorkasyanchuk/rails_db/README.md

 ## Requirements

 Version `>2.0` 100% works with Ruby 2.3+, and Rails 5 and Rails 6.
 As for other versions of RoR use 1.6 version of gem.
 Also there are automated tests running on Travis CI.
-Supports: PostgresSQL, MySQL, SQLite.
+Supports: PostgreSQL, MySQL, SQLite.
 Not sure about other adapters.
 Since gem is using ActiveRecord it will work with others DBs.

 For older versions of Rails please user `gem "rails_db", "1.6"`.